-When you hire a professional petsitter or dog walker, you not only receive the benefits of their knowledge that comes with experience, but professional sitters/walkers carry their own insurance specific to their industry.
+When you hire a pro, you not only receive the benefits of their knowledge that comes with experience, but professional sitters/walkers carry their own insurance specific to their industry.
 A professional petsitter/dog walker will have you complete some kind of contract or formal agreement so that in the event anything happens to your pets while in their care, they have all the information they need to handle any situation the way you instruct.
 When bartering with friends or swapping pet care needs with relatives or neighbors, it's not always a comfortable situation when handling the details of the assignment.
 A friend, neighbor, or relative may suddenly cancel plans to care for your pet(s).
 We are professionals and we have a contract with you to perform services exactly as planned and instructed.

 With some of the online database services, anyone can sign up for free and represent themselves any way they choose.
 There's no way to know who they are or if they have community ties or actual pet care experience.
 Although they do offer insurance, it's less than a professional petsitter/dog walker offers, and there are more limitations than a pro's insurance.